martiparti1/des_visual/README.md

-most of this was done by ai. just wanted to see the quality of the "building blocks" it can spit out
+mostly vibecoded. just wanted to see the quality of the "building blocks" ai can spit out